-^{21, 2008,} the lender may be incorrectly identified.
-The database was accessed on October 7, 2010 for other newly public companies, and thus may be less likely to accurately attribute lending relationships to those companies.
+15 Capital IQ maintains a list of current suppliers, but does not keep this information historically.
+The database was originally accessed on May 21, 2009 and identifies lenders to clients of troubled underwriters based on companies' most recent 10-K filings as of that date.
+If a company renegotiated its bank loan between the event date and May 21, 2009 and prior to filing its 10-K the lender may be incorrectly identified.
+The database was accessed on October 7, 2010 for other newly public companies, and thus may be less likely to accurately attribute lending relationships for those companies.
 The results are robust to expanding the definition of lender to include the ultimate acquirer of the underwriter (i.e. companies underwritten by Bear Stearns where JP Morgan is a lender).
 In this definition, 19.4% of the clients of troubled underwriters have the underwriter as lender and 17.6% of newly public companies have the ultimate acquirer as a lender.

-16 Alternative measures of lending importance such as a dummy variable for companies which had no debt produced similar results.
+Alternative measures of lending importance such as a dummy variable for companies which had no debt produced similar results.
+I estimated abnormal returns for 1,061 companies with syndicated loans arranged in the 5 years prior to